TramellLi/Software-Engineering-Group-21/README.md

 Our website is not your regular fitness&training website, nor is it another webisite loaded with heavy medical terms intended only for medics or physiotherapists to visit.
 It is going to be a simple and comprehensive guide involving the silhouette of a human body with certain parts, when being clicked on  will provide users with the **name**, **description of pain**, **causes of pain**, and a **list of possible solutions**.
  [Click here] to see a detailed Proposal of our project.

-- [Click here] to see a detailed Proposal of our project.

 **System Design**